Andare a: structure

 - Io vado, tu vai, lui/lei va, noi andiamo, voi andate, loro vanno.

-As you might know, it’s one of the most irregular verbs in Italian, so it’s always good to try and memorize the conjugation.
+As you might know, it’s one of the most used irregular verbs in Italian, so it’s always good to try and memorize the conjugation.

 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.